Fundamental group of moduli of principal bundles on curves: Acknowledgements

 \section{Acknowledgements}

+We thank the two referees for very helpful comments.
+We are very grateful to Behrang Noohi for Lemma \ref{topostackcomm}.
 We thank S. Lawton and D. Ramras for making us aware of the question addressed here.
 We thank the Institute for Mathematical Sciences in the National University of Singapore for hospitality while this work was being completed.
 The first author is supported by a J. C. Bose Fellowship.
-The second author was supported in part by a Simons Travel Grant and by NSF grant DMS-1361159 (PI: Patrick Brosnan).
+The second author was supported in part by a Simons Travel Grant and by NSF grant DMS-1361159 (PI: Patrick Brosnan) and also by the Science and Engineering Research Board, India (SRG/2019/000513).
+The first and second author were also supported by the Department of Atomic Energy, India, under project no. 12-R\&D-TFR-5.01-0500.